 There is no completely palatable single solution which addresses the three classes of use cases customers need.
 Use cases which require domain join to the NETID AD are more problematic and best solved via a S2S VPN.
 This means either the UW needs to accept the costs of a S2S VPN solution, possibly with some of the mitigations discussed or accept that those use cases can not be solved centrally.
 A decision by UW-IT which factors in the costs and advantages is needed.

-Regardless of whether a centrally provided S2S VPN is provided, we should enable Azure AD Domain Services to provide a more palatable solution for other types of use cases.
-AAD-DS may not be needed if the UW provides a S2S VPN, but in the long run it is more desirable for non-domain join scenarios, so should be deployed as the strategic solution and used where possible.
+Regardless of whether a centrally provided S2S VPN is provided, we should enable Entra ID Domain Services to provide a more palatable solution for other types of use cases.
+Entra ID Domain Services may not be needed if the UW provides a S2S VPN, but in the long run it is more desirable for non-domain join scenarios, so should be deployed as the strategic solution and used where possible.

 The UW should create customer documentation describing the possible solutions in the order of preference.